Shinto Shrine with unique architecture style in Osaka

 Many of the traditions and rituals that can be traced all the way back to when the shrine was first built still take place now.

-What makes this Shrine particularly special is the architecture which is known as “Sumiyoshi-zukuri” (住吉造).
+What makes this Shrine in Osaka particularly special is the architecture which is known as “Sumiyoshi-zukuri” (住吉造).
 The 4 main sanctuaries are built in this unique architectural style that is original of Japan as opposed to having influence from China as is most structures in Japan.
 You can notice this, especially from the straight roof shape.
 It is one of the oldest architectural styles for Shrines in Japan.

 What to do & see at Sumiyoshi Taisha